-- Access to roughage is also important if sheep are being introduced to grain in the droughtlot rather than at pasture.
-If possible, sheep should always be introduced to full grain rations prior to introduction to the droughtlot to minimise the risk of acidosis and to identify as many shy feeders as possible. - High levels of grain feeding predispose sheep to enterotoxaemia (pulpy kidney).
+- Access to roughage is also important if sheep are being introduced to grain in the containment area rather than at pasture.
+If possible, sheep should always be introduced to full grain rations prior to introduction to the containment area to minimise the risk of acidosis and to identify as many shy feeders as possible. - High levels of grain feeding predispose sheep to enterotoxaemia (pulpy kidney).
 To minimise this risk, sheep should have at least two vaccinations at least one month apart with the second at least two weeks prior to commencement of grain feeding.
 Young sheep are the most likely not to have had a complete vaccination history.
 Older sheep are likely to have had a number of clostridial vaccinations over their life so are more likely to have a higher level of immunity.
-A booster should still be given to overcome the higher risk that long periods of grain feeding present. - Internal parasites can be a problem in droughtlots simply due to the high concentration of sheep.
+A booster should still be given to overcome the higher risk that long periods of grain feeding present. - Internal parasites can be a problem in containment areas simply due to the high concentration of sheep.
 A drench prior to entry is worthwhile and worm burdens should be monitored by use of faecal egg counts, particularly in young sheep.
 Young sheep tend to present a higher risk. - Some diseases are more likely in concentrated mobs.
 The two main risks are coccidiosis and salmonella infection in stressed or young sheep.
 Contaminated feed and water can be predisposing factors.
 If you have concerns at any stage, investigate problems as soon as they start to appear because high concentrations of sheep will encourage a rapid spread of any problems.
 Consult a veterinarian.

-ANIMAL HEALTH CASE STUDY 6
+ANIMAL HEALTHCASE STUDY 6

 Case study 6 focuses largely on nutritional concerns.
-It outlines how one sheep producer managed problems with infection which arose in a mob of weaners during lotfeeding.
+It outlines how one sheep producer managed problems with infection which arose in a mob of weaners during containment feeding.

+Pastures: 90 per cent pasture

+improved (rye, sub-clover, phalaris, cocksfoot,

+fescues)

-Area: 1,417 hectares (3,500 acres).
-Pastures: 90 per cent pasture improved (rye, sub-clover, phalaris, cocksfoot, fescues).
-Maintenance level super applied to 100 per cent pasture each year for last 20 years.
-Labour: One labour unit per 9,000-10,000 sheep.
+Maintenance level super applied to 100 per cent pasture each year for last

+20 years

 Enterprise: Self replacing Merino flock